rackerlabs/docs-offerings/docs/getting-started/examples/generate-auth-token.rst

    in the *Cloud Identity Client Developer Guide*.

--  For all response examples in this guide, the field values you receive in your responses will vary from those shown here since they will be specific to your account.
+-  For all response examples in this guide, the field values you receive in your responses will vary from those shown here because they will be specific to your account.

--  The ``id`` attribute in the Authenticate Response specifies the authentication token.
+-  The ``id`` attribute in the Authenticate response specifies the authentication token.
 Tokens are valid for a finite duration.

    Remember to supply your authentication token wherever you see the